Medzibrodie nad Oravou

 Medzibrodie nad Oravou (Medzibrogy) is a village and municipality in Dolný Kubín District in the Žilina Region of northern Slovakia.
 It stands at 549 m (1801 ft) and has a population of 475.

+History

+Before the establishment of independent Czechoslovakia in 1918, Medzibrodie nad Oravou was part of Árva County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.